 It ranges from 2 to 5 minutes during peak hours (6:30 AM to 9:30 AM and 3:30 PM to 8:00 PM Monday through Friday), 5 to 10 minutes at noon and 5 to 15 minutes until midnight.
 The frequency of the subway from dawn to 6:30 AM is approximately 20 minutes, although at night I advise you to take a cab, especially if you are traveling alone between districts, as there are few operators working in case of any incident.

-6. Tips for using the New York Subway
+6. Tips for using the New York subway

 The New York subway is not so different from other subways in the world in terms of rules of use.
-However, as a commuter it is always good to keep in mind some basic rules to make it easier to get around the transportation network.
+However, as a commuter it is always wise to keep in mind some basic rules to make it easier to get around the transportation network.

 - In the subway cars, always let yourself out before entering.